Arizona Focus Group Sees Trump's Crime Attack On Biden As 'Far From Reality'

 "I think that now," she said.
 "But, of course, hindsight is 20/20."

-Everyone in the group took coronavirus seriously, even if grudgingly for those who leaned right.
+Everyone in the group took the coronavirus seriously, even if grudgingly for those who leaned right.

 "I think they're just testing more," Allen said.
 "I don't think we're that bad at all."